kubeflow/pipelines/backend/README.md

 ## Code Style

-Use [gofmt](https://pkg.go.dev/cmd/gofmt) package to format your .go programs.
+Use [gofmt](https://pkg.go.dev/cmd/gofmt) package to format your .go source files.
 There is no need to format the swagger generated go clients, so only run the following command in `./backend/src` and `./backend/test` folder.

 ```
 go fmt ./...